Descriptive statistics for stock returns

 Skewness, kurtosis, and tails of a distribution

 Skewness is about the symmetry of a distribution.
 For example, the normal distribution is symmetric around its mean.
 Symmetric distributions have a skewness of zero.
 It is common for stock return distributions to be asymmetric.
 A positive skewness implies a long tail to the right.
-That is, there would be cases of highly positive return observations far away from the average return.
+This would imply a high occurrence of highly positive returns far from the average return.
 Conversely, a negative skewness suggests a long tail to the left.
 In this case, highly negative returns would be observed below the average return.

 Kurtosis is all about the heaviness of the tails of a distribution.
 The normal distribution has a kurtosis of 3.
 For example, if a distribution has a kurtosis of 5, it is said to have an excess kurtosis of 5 − 3 = 2.
 Distributions that have positive excess kurtosis are considered to have fat tails (also known as leptokurtic distributions).
 This implies that extreme observations are more common in such distributions relative to otherwise similar normal distributions.
 Stock return distributions tend to be fat-tailed.
 Therefore, investors should be wary of the fact that they are likely to experience extreme return observations more often than they might like to believe.